 Dealing with bias is a challenge with traditional machine learning systems and a clearly defined data set.
 But with large foundational models like those used for code, text, or image generation, this training data set might be completely unknown.
 You need policies or controls in place to detect biased outputs and deal with them in a manner consistent with company policy and any relevant legal requirements.

-When it comes to cybersecurity and fraud, you need to prepare for malicious actors’ use of generative AI systems for cyber and fraud attacks, such as those that use deep fakes for the social engineering of personnel.
+When it comes to generative AI security, you need to prepare for malicious actors’ use of generative AI systems for cyber and fraud attacks, such as those that use deep fakes for the social engineering of personnel.
 Confer with your cyber insurance provider to verify that your existing policy covers AI-related breaches.

 Generative AI uses significant amounts of electricity.
 Choose vendors that reduce power consumption and leverage high-quality renewable energy to mitigate the impact on your sustainability goals.

 Generative models grow from probabilities, which means they can sometimes rely on inaccurate information or churn out uninformed, nonsensical speculation.
+In fact AI mistakes are real you should be aware of that possibility.
 This is known as a “hallucination.”
 Assess all outputs for accuracy, appropriateness, and actual usefulness before relying on or publicly distributing information.

 Piloting Generative AI Projects and Scaling Up